Safe Foreign Real Estate Investment:

 Before any technical step, one question must be clear: What is the motivation of the person sitting across from you?

-"I almost blindly transferred money — then we stopped everything.
-I was a step away from signing for an off-plan apartment in Batumi through a marketing company I saw on Facebook.
+"I almost transferred money blindly — then we stopped everything.
+I was one step away from signing on an off-plan apartment in Batumi through a marketing company I saw on Facebook.
 Everything looked shiny in presentations.
 When I came to RealFix for a second opinion, they stopped me.
-They explained the difference between a marketer who gets commission from the developer and disappears, versus a true advisor.
-We went through physical Due Diligence on site in Georgia, closed a deal on a project with full banking supervision, and most importantly — I didn't transfer a single euro before seeing with my own eyes the caveat registration in my name in the Public Registry.
-Today I sleep peacefully."
+They explained the difference between a marketer who gets commission from the developer and disappears, versus a real advisor.
+We went through a physical Due Diligence process in Georgia, closed a deal on a project with full bank supervision, and most importantly — I didn't transfer a single day before I saw with my own eyes the caveat registered in my name in the Public Registry.
+Today I sleep well."

 Ohad Hamo